danielpm1982/SPRING/Readme.txt

-Must add spring framework jars at the lib directory and add them to the classpath, for the code to work.
+Must add Spring framework jars at the lib directory and add them to the classpath of the project, for the code to work.
 No Spring or any other library included.